 Consistent with Land Development Code (LDC) Section 2.7.3.C., notice of public hearing was mailed to all property owners (33 owners) within 300 feet of the subject property on June 13, 2025.
 Consistent with LDC Section 2.7.3.B., public notice was posted on the subject property on June 24, 2025, and consistent with LDC Section 2.7.3.E., due public notice was published in the Ocala Star-Banner on June 16, 2025.
 Evidence of the above-described public notices are on file with the Growth Services Department and is incorporated herein by reference.
-As of the date of the initial distribution of this staff report, no letters of opposition or support have been received.
+As of the date of this staff report, one (1) letter of support and two (2) letters of opposition have been received.